 Katz Banks Kumin contacted the NFL and asked it to intervene to stop Brown’s intimidation of our client, and worked with the League in its investigation to ensure that the threatening behavior was addressed and did not reoccur.
 After our client publicly came forward, the New England Patriots cut him from its roster and the NFL’s investigation into Brown’s actions related to our client and others continues.

-Read about Mr. Brown’s release here, and watch Ms. Banks interviewed on ESPN here.
+Read about Mr. Brown’s release here.

 Katz Banks Kumin represents Professor Vanessa Tyson, who in February 2019 alleged that Virginia Lieutenant Governor Justin Fairfax sexually assaulted her in 2004.

 Following Tyson’s decision to go public with her story, Fairfax has utilized an aggressive approach to try to paint Ms. Tyson as a liar.
 Throughout the entire ordeal, Katz Banks Kumin has been in contact with Virginia state government officials over attempts to hold a hearing to give Ms. Tyson an opportunity to tell her testify publicly about Lieutenant Governor Fairfax’s sexual assault of her.

 Watch Ms. Tyson’s interview on CBS here, and read the Washington Post’s coverage here.

 Katz Banks Kumin represents four women who accused former Harvard University Government professor Jorge Dominguez of sexually harassing them between 1979 and 2006.
 Dominguez was a high-profile Latin American scholar who held multiple prominent administrative positions at Harvard, including Vice Provost for International Affairs.